MadhuShetty1499/1.Multi_Tier_Web_App_Local_Setup/README.md

   - Memcached
   - Rabbitmq

-* Database
-Here, we used Mysql DB
+* Database - Here, we used Mysql DB
-sql dump file:
   - /src/main/resources/db_backup.sql
   - db_backup.sql file is a mysql dump file.
 We have to import this dump to mysql db server
   - > mysql -u <user_name> -p<password> accounts < db_backup.sql